 Planning in advance will make your child feel more in control and reduce the stress they feel.

 Organisation will save them time.

-"There's too much to do.
+Help to produce a manageable revision timetable.
+(See template) "There's too much to do.
 I don't even know how to start."